October is National Bullying Prevention Month – bullying laws protect children with special needs

 When bullying occurs, parents may help by taking the following actions:

-- Follow-up to insure that school takes action to remedy the problem.
+- The follow-up to ensure that the school takes action to remedy the problem.
 When students have 504 Plans and IEPs, and the bullying incident affects a child’s school performance, the law requires the school to have a 504 or IEP meeting to discuss how the child’s program or plan may need to change to meet the student’s needs as a result of the bullying.
 Parents may request such a meeting, at which parents are to be important participants.

 - Providing regular assurance to the child that he/she is safe and that bullying will not be tolerated.

 - Educating school staff about the child’s disability and bullying policies.

 - Education peers about school bullying policies.

 - Providing for a staff member to shadow the student to prevent bullying in hallways, classrooms, and/or playgrounds.

 - Permitting the child to exit classes before other students, to avoid bullying incidents.

 For special needs children, school is often a struggle without the added weight of bullying.
 A recent focus on bullying by lawmakers, the press, and schools is welcome news.
 Bullying exploits an abuse of power.
 The federal and state laws aimed at reversing this imbalance make clear that this behavior is unacceptable in our schools, and that safeguarding our most vulnerable children is a priority.